Kobee Installation Guide

 If this was a new Kobee Server installation (no re-installation or upgrade of an older version), and the property alm.server.rdbms.initALMDatabase was not set to "true", then you must first initialize the ALM database manually before starting the Kobee Server or Web Application.

-Initializing the ALM Database
+Initializing the Kobee Database

-The ALM database needs to be initialized before the Kobee Server or Web Application can be used.
+The Kobee database needs to be initialized before the Kobee Server or Web Application can be used.
 The initialization can be performed during installation by setting the property alm.server.rdbms.initALMDatabase to "true", or it can be performed manually after the installation has finished by running the script INSTALL_DIR/initializeKobeeDatabase.cmd (Windows) or INSTALL_DIR/initializeKobeeDatabase.sh (Linux/Unix).

-The initialization scripts will drop and recreate the database tables needed by ALM and populate them with initial data.
+The initialization scripts will drop and recreate the database tables needed by Kobee and populate them with initial data.
 They will not drop or create the database or schema, so these items must be present before performing the initialization.
 The scripts will use the database settings as set in the INSTALL_DIR/install.properties file.

 By default, the initialization scripts use the java executable that is available on the Operating System’s PATH.
 If no Java excutable is present on the PATH, or the version of the Java executable is unsuitable (lower than 11), then you need to set the JAVA_HOME environment variable in the scripts.
 In this case, edit the INSTALL_DIR/initializeKobeeDatabase.cmd (Windows) or INSTALL_DIR/initializeKobeeDatabase.sh (Linux/Unix) file, and follow the instructions of Running the Installer to set the JAVA_HOME variable.